-We are a mixed-billing practice and our fee schedule is as per below.
-Our fee policy ensures that the out of pocket expense is similar regardless of the time for the consultation.
+We are a mixed-billing practice.
+Our fee policy ensures that the out of pocket expense is similar regardless of the consultation time.

 We bulk bill the following:

 • Children 15 years of age or under with a valid Medicare card (except visitors)

 • Pension Card Holders 65 years or over (except visitors)

 We have a discount fee for Pension card holders under 65 years of age, and for all Health Care card holders.